T'd Up

-"T'd Up" is a single by American hip hop duo Rae Sremmurd.
-It was released on February 5, 2018 by EarDrummers and Interscope Records as the second single from their third studio album SR3MM (2018).
-It was produced by St. Louis producers Metro Boomin, ChopSquad DJ and Swae Lee while being written by the producers and the duo.
+"T'd Up" (shortened for "Tired Up") is a single by American hip hop duo Rae Sremmurd.
+It was released on February 5, 2018, by EarDrummers and Interscope Records as the second single from their third studio album SR3MM (2018).
+It was written by duo members Slim Jxmmi and Swae Lee alongside Metro Boomin and ChopSquad DJ, being produced by the latter three.

 Background

 The song was announced by Mike Will Made It via Twitter the day before release, while revealing the song's producers.
 "T'd Up" followed the announcement of Rae Sremmurd's third album SR3MM, originally titled SremmLife 3.
-The album is a triple-disc album featuring SR3MM and solo albums from Rae Sremmurd members Swae Lee, titled Swaecation, and Slim Jxmmi, titled Jxmtroduction.
+The album is a triple-disc album featuring SR3MM and solo albums from Rae Sremmurd members Swae Lee, titled Swaecation, and Slim Jxmmi, titled Jxmtro.

 Live performances

 The day before release, "T'd Up" was performed by Rae Sremmurd at Super Bowl LIVE in Minneapolis, in preparation for Super Bowl LII.